 Diagnosing substance abuse or addiction depends on determining more than simply physical symptoms of abuse.
 Our counselors use a series of both physical and behavioral diagnostic criteria to determine if you have an addiction.
 These criteria may include:

-- Health financial or legal issues occuring due to substance abuse or addiction
+Health financial or legal issues occurring due to substance abuse or addiction

-- Occurence of withdrawl symptoms when a substance or activity is dropped
+• Occurrence of withdrawal symptoms when a substance or activity is dropped

 If you think that you or a family member has a substance abuse or addiction issue, you can come into one of our clinics and talk with someone who will listen.
 We will help you determine a treatment path that best meets your needs.
 We will recommend the level of care and curriculum that provides you with the support you need to be successful.
 A level of care refers to the depth of your treatment needs.
 A curriculum ensures that your treatment plan is thorough and follows a schedule from an initial diagnosis through a recovery path and follow-up.